 The BBE works great with larger calipers.
 We have plenty of experience doing so.
-Not only have we tested the kit ourselves for over 8 years, but we've also sold them to over 2,000 customers who have continued to leave outstanding reviews.
+Not only have we tested the kit ourselves for over 8 years, but we've also sold them to over 2,000 customers who leave outstanding reviews.

 Bigger Is Not Always Better

 Increasing the master cylinder bore size will make the pedal harder to push.
-If a 1” bore master cylinder were used with the OEM pedal & no brake booster, pushing the pedal would be too stiff to allow the car to brake properly.
-Braking is more raw without the brake booster.
+If a 1” bore master cylinder were used w/ OEM pedal & no brake booster, pushing the pedal would be too stiff to allow the car to brake properly.
+Braking is more raw without brake booster.
 Meaning there is less room for error on a poorly designed setup.

 The pedal ratio needs to be matched to the master cylinder output volume.
 It's what directly effects how your pedal feels & how your braking functions.
 We ask the chassis this is being installed in to create a perfect match master cylinder size for the OEM pedal ratio.
 If we haven't measured the ratio on the chassis you type in, we may ask for some measurements.

 Bigger MC = Harder pedal feel.
 More difficult to push & shorter travel.

 Smaller MC = Softer pedal feel.
 Easier to push & longer travel.

 Perfect MC = The one we’ll provide you with.
 Medium stiffness, just the right travel, & easy to brake on normal braking.
 Max braking requires slightly more leg effort but creates more control without easily locking up the brakes.